nanograv/PINT/docs/explanation.rst

 The conventional time scale for working with pulsars, and the one PINT uses, is Barycentric Dynamical Time (TDB).
-You should be aware that there is another time scale, not yet supported in PINT, called Baycentric Coordinate Time (TCB), and that because of different handling of relativistic corrections, it does not advance at the same rate as TDB (there is also a many-second offset).
+You should be aware that there is another time scale, not yet supported in PINT, called Barycentric Coordinate Time (TCB), and that because of different handling of relativistic corrections, it does not advance at the same rate as TDB (there is also a many-second offset).
 TEMPO2 uses TCB by default, so